cadon/ARKStatsExtractor/README.md

 * The file multipliers.txt contains the global multipliers for the levelup

 ## Patchnotes
-* 0.18: Breeding-Planer.
+* 0.18: Breeding-Plan.
 Colors of creatures.
 More Settings.
 * 0.17.8: GUI-improvements, saves user-settings.
 Levelbars show percentiles
 * 0.17.5: Improved Extraction: First guess more accurate, multipliers are saved to library-file, better parent-sorting, new status-property for creatures
 * 0.17: more property-values to compare creatures (Topness), Highlighting only selected stats